MCR-Digital/apprentice-boot-camp-fundamentals-1/README.md

 ## Mentors / Languages

-Two–three mentors required in addition to leads.
+One mentor required per three apprentices (leads can act as mentors).
 These should be able to cover support for the required languages.

-Several exercises (katas and code starters) will need to be ported to required languages.
+Several exercises (katas and code starters) will need to be ported to required languages if not already done.

 ## Prep-work for apprentices